|

 It may be different (with from) each family, but there are similarities How would you describe the difference between "different with" and "different from" in the given sentence?

-- How it is different or How is it different? - WordReference Forums
+- varied various different - WordReference Forums

 - differing vs different - WordReference Forums